frazzlesgrant1994/hyprlandinstall/README.md

 ## What is Hyprland installer <a name="aboutinstall">
 <br>

-Hyprland installer is a set of scripts that make the install process easier.
+Hyprland installer is a set of scripts that make the install process easier and quicker.
+The aim of Hyprland install is to be able to go from a "clean" install, to a fully configured usable desktop.

+<h1>Script features</h1>

+- Distrubution detection (To Ensure it won't run on a non Arch system)
+- Installs the Yay Aur helper.
+(If not already installed)
+- Downloads and installs the latest dependencys required by Hyprland and Waybar
+- Installs Hyprland and Waybar
+- Imports a custom themed config